 TORTA AL TESTO, also named crescia, is one of the most traditional Umbrian peasant foods, probably of Roman origin.
 This savory flat bread is not dissimilar to the piadina from Romagna and not far away from a Mexican wheat tortilla.
 In the past the torta was unleavened and cooked on a stone, the testo, placed over hot coals in the fireplace.
 This was a practical way to prepare bread on a daily basis as leavened bread required the use of a work intensive wood oven.

-The torta al testo – nowadays enriched with yeast, egg and even cheese – is still prepared in many Umbrian homes using a cast iron plate on the stove top.
+The torta al testo is still prepared in many Umbrian homes using a cast iron plate on the stove top.
+I make it with yeast to make it lighter and more digestible and sometimes I add one egg and a little cheese.
+You can omit cheese and eggs if you wish.
 It is often served alongside a platter of antipasto or with chicken alla cacciatora or stuffed with our delicious prosciutto from Norcia.

 - 300 gr (2 cups) all-purpose flour

 - 2 tablespoons grated Parmesan or pecorino cheese